On the size of k-irreducible triangulations: Non-orientable surfaces

-We now handle the case where $T$ is a $k$-irreducible triangulation of the projective plane, i.e., $S$ has non-orientable genus $1$.
-As before, we consider an edge inclusion-wise minimal subgraph $G$ with the property that shortest non-contractible nooses on $G$ still have length $k$, and we denote by $\mathcal{C}$ the system of curves associated to $T$.
+\begin{proof}[Proof of Theorem~\ref{t:projectiveplane}] Let $T$ be a $k$-irreducible triangulation of the projective plane, i.e., $S$ has non-orientable genus $1$.
+As in the case of orientable surfaces, we consider an edge inclusion-wise minimal subgraph $G$ with the property that shortest non-contractible nooses on $G$ still have length $k$, and we denote by $\mathcal{C}$ the system of curves associated to $T$.
 Note that $\mathcal{C}$ is $2k$-irreducible, but Theorem~\ref{th:schrijver2} does not apply on non-orientable surfaces, and thus we do not know \emph{a priori} whether $\mathcal{C}$ is in minimal position.

 By assumption, there exists a geodesic $c$ of length $k$ going through every edge of $T$, we choose one arbitrarily.
 Note that $c$ must be a simple curve, otherwise there would be a shorter geodesic.
 On a projective plane, any non-contractible closed curve cuts the surface into a disk, so we can use $c$ as the analogue of the filling family we used for $k$-saturating systems of curves.
-We consider the system of arcs induced by $\mathcal{C}$ on the disk $D:=S \setminus c$, and this system of arcs must be in minimal position.
-Indeed, the techniques of Schrijver~\cite[Proof of Main Lemma]{schrijver1991decomposition} do apply in the setting of a surface with boundary: if the system $\mathcal{C}$ was not in minimal position, there would be a monogon or a bigon in the disk $D$ (see for example Hass and Scott~[Proof of Lemma~1.6]\cite{hass1994shortening}), and this would allow for a smoothing that does not change the length of boundary to boundary paths in $D$.
+We consider the system of arcs $\mathcal{A}$ induced by $\mathcal{C}$ on the disk $D:=S \setminus c$, and this system of arcs must be in minimal position.
+Indeed, the techniques of Schrijver~\cite[Proof of Main Lemma]{schrijver1991decomposition} do apply in the setting of a disk: if the system $\mathcal{A}$ was not in minimal position, there would be a monogon or a bigon in the disk $D$ (see for example Hass and Scott~\cite[Proof of Lemma~1.6]{hass1994shortening}), and this would allow for a smoothing that does not change the length of boundary to boundary paths in $D$.
 Since in the projective plane, any pair of non-contractible curves intersect, this smoothing would not change the length of geodesics, contradicting the $2k$-irreducibility of $\mathcal{C}$.

 There remains to bound the size of a system of arcs in minimal position in a disk.
 We could use Lemma~\ref{le:radius-perimeter-area-relation} as before, but in this case there is a stronger and more direct bound.
 Here, the perimeter of the disk is $4k$ since the length of $c$ is $2k$ and gets doubled when cutting because $c$ is one-sided, and thus there are $2k$ simple arcs, crossing pairwise at most once.
 Actually, each pair of arcs has to cross exactly once, otherwise there would be a path of length less than $2k$ joining two antipodal points on the boundary of $D$ and thus the systole would be less than $2k$, contradicting $2k$-irreducibility.
 Such an arrangement of arcs is called an arrangement of pseudolines in the disk.
 This directly implies that there are exactly $\binom{2k}{2}=k(2k-1)$ crossings of $\mathcal{C}$ in $D$ and thus on $S$.